Exceptional minimal surfaces in spheres: Abstract

 \section{Abstract}

-We deal with a class of minimal surfaces in spheres for which all Hopf differentials are holomorphic, the so called exceptional surfaces.
-We obtain a characterization of exceptional surfaces in any sphere in terms of a set of scalar invariants, the $a$-invariants, that satisfy certain Ricci-type conditions.
-We show that these surfaces are determined by the $a$-invariants up to a multiparameter family of isometric minimal deformations, where the number of the parameters is precisely the number of non-vanishing Hopf differentials.
-We give applications to superconformal surfaces and in particular to pseudoholomorphic curves in the nearly K\"{a}hler sphere $S^{6}$.
-Moreover, we study superconformal surfaces in odd dimensional spheres that are isometric to their polar and show how they are related to pseudoholomorphic curves in $S^{6}$.
+We study a class of exceptional minimal surfaces in spheres for which all Hopf differentials are holomorphic.
+Extending results of Eschenburg and Tribuzy \cite{ET0}, we obtain a description of exceptional surfaces in terms of a set of absolute value type functions, the $a$-invariants, that determine the geometry of the higher order curvature ellipses and satisfy certain Ricci-type conditions.
+We show that the $a$-invariants determine these surfaces up to a multiparameter family of isometric minimal deformations, where the number of the parameters is precisely the number of non-vanishing Hopf differentials.
+We give applications to superconformal surfaces and pseudoholomorphic curves in the nearly K\"{a}hler sphere $\S^{6}$.
+Moreover, we study superconformal surfaces in odd dimensional spheres that are isometric to their polar and show a relation to pseudoholomorphic curves in $\S^{6}$.